markNZed/processism-react-three/storyboard.md

 t each stage, new properties emerge as a result of new relationships and boundaries forming between entities, not just from the sum of their parts.
 For example, when individual cells come together to form tissues, the tissue exhibits properties that none of the cells could produce in isolation.
 This is an example of strong emergence: these emergent properties are fundamentally different from what existed at lower levels, representing a novel reality shaped by the way entities are organized and relate to each other.

 In this sense, these emergent properties are more than just the sum of the parts—they are a product of how the entities are organized and how their relations form new structures.
 These properties cannot be reduced to the underlying processes or explained purely by them, even though they arise from the system’s internal dynamics.
 The new properties represent something novel, brought into being by the way entities relate and interact within the system.

+Reflective Question: Consider a group or organization you’re part of.
+How does it exhibit properties that are greater than the sum of its parts?

 ## 3.5.
 Scene: Fundamental Level
 ### 3.5.1.
 Objective